ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 **Description:**

-Initialize the air pressure sensor.
+To initialize the air pressure sensor using bmp280.init().
+Further, using if condition to check if it started properly then skips the message.
+If having trouble to initiate then prints the message as ! means NOT in programming.

 **Syntax:**

 **bmp280.init()**

-if the Air pressure sensor did not start properly, then prints out error to serial monitor.
+if the Air pressure sensor did not start properly, then prints out an error to the serial monitor.

 ```cpp
 Serial.print(bmp280.getTemperature());